ISDuBA/ISDuBA/docs/keycloak.md

 which allows access to all TLP:WHITE advisories of all publishers.
 Anyone without a group will have these priviledges.

-The creation of new groups can be done via the graphical keycloak interface or via the [createGroup script.](./scripts/keycloak/createGroup.sh)
+The creation of new groups should be done via the graphical keycloak interface, but can also be done via the [createGroup script.](./scripts/keycloak/createGroup.sh)

 Editing any existing group can be done via the graphical interface.

 Adding users to a group can be done via the graphical interface both within the group's own tab or under the ```group``` tab of a user or via the [script designed to add users to roles or groups.](./scripts/keycloak/assignUserToRoleAndGroup.sh)

+# Additional information

+The following has sensible default values and does not need to be configured for ISDuBA to run properly.

 ## Session lengths

-The session lengths can be configured in Keycloak under ```<url_of_keycloak>:/admin/master/console/#/isduba/realm-settings/```
+The maximum session lengths can be configured in Keycloak under ```realm-settings/```

 A user stays logged in while they possess an active access token.